Afghan Student Programs

 Soon after the US war in Afghanistan began in late 2001, the Initiative to Educate Afghan Women (IEAW) was born.
 IEAW’s mission - To help create Afghanistan's future women leaders through education and career guidance – is achieved through direct donor support and its partnerships with US colleges and universities.

 IEAW identifies exceptional Afghan girls and young women and nominates them to US colleges and universities for a degree.
 Montclair State has been welcoming Afghan students through this program since 2003.
-In the ten years that Montclair State has participated in this program, ten young Afghan women have studied at Montclair State and earned bachelor’s degrees.
+In the ten years that Montclair State has participated in this program, thirteen young Afghan women have studied at Montclair State and earned bachelor’s degrees.
 Nearly all have graduated magna, summa and cum laude in their respective programs, and most have gone on to earn advanced degrees in the US and Canada.

 School of Leadership (SOLA)